 Hardwood decking care

 Dense hardwood decking boards made from Ipe, Balau, Garapa and other exotic hardwoods are more resistant to wood rot and insect attack than softwood alternatives.
 This said, it doesn’t necessarily mean that they shouldn’t be treated.

-Because dense exotic hardwoods used for decking can be naturally oily, it can sometimes cause issues when applying a decking oil.
+Because dense exotic hardwoods used for decking can be naturally oily, this can sometimes cause issues when applying an oil.
 New hardwood decking often needs to be left untreated for a couple of months after installation.
 This is to allow some of the natural wood oil to disperse and for weathering to open up the tight surface grain.
-This allows decking treatments to better penetrate into the surface of the decking than if applied immediately.
+This will allow a hardwood decking oil to better penetrate into the surface of the decking boards than if applied when new.

-Surface coatings such as surface decking stains and paints may not adhere or bond well to the surface of hardwood decks if the wood still contains a high degree of oil.
-Some common brands of decking oil may also be too thick or viscous to effectively penetrate in to the tight grain of the decking timber, especially when new.
-There are however highly refined decking oils that are extra thin that are perfect for the job such as Osmo Decking Oil.
+Surface coatings such as some types of decking stain and decking paints may not adhere or bond well to the surface of hardwood decks if the wood still contains a high degree of natural oil.
+Some common brands of deck oil may also be too thick or viscous to effectively penetrate in to the tight grain of the decking timber, especially when new.
+There are however highly refined oils that are extra thin that are perfect for the job such as Osmo Decking Oil.

 Decking Cleaners and Restorers

 Decking cleaners and restorers are used as both a preparation and maintenance aid.
-A decking cleaner or restorer can be used to prepare a bare wood or freshly stripped decking prior to applying a fresh decking oil, stain or paint. deck cleaning products are used to keep biological growth such as mould and algae under control and decking looking good for longer by preserving the finish.
+A wood cleaner or restorer can be used to prepare a bare wood or freshly stripped decking prior to applying a fresh decking treatment. deck cleaning products are used to keep biological growth such as mould and algae under control and decking looking good for longer by preserving the finish.